 Sarah and Carol run Fun & Games Dog Training, a fully listed Kennel Club Good Citizen training centre in west Wales offering a wide range of courses including UK Kennel Club Good Citizen Puppy Foundation, Bronze, Silver & Gold Level awards.
-The centre also offers introduction to training courses, workshops, trick classes & fun agility.
+The centre also offers introduction to training courses, & workshops.

 Sarah and Carol are fully committed to positive reward-based training throughout the lifetime of a companion dog.
 They believe that magical results happen when positive behaviour is encouraged through fun and games